All Episodes

 And I'm sure that's the shallow end of the pool.

-No one has come out and said that's absolutely not true, uh, of uh the burying of data that children are being harmed by being administered vaccines too early, not by being administered vaccines at all, which presumably those claims are going to be made.
+No one has come out and said that's absolutely not true, of the burying of data that children are being harmed by being administered vaccines too early, not by being administered vaccines at all, which presumably those claims are going to be made.

-That's not what this is.
+But that is not even what this is.

-Why, given that this doesn't even change a recommendation about whether to administer this shot, Would you want to bury this data that would help protect huge numbers of kids?
+Why, given that this doesn't even change a recommendation about whether to administer this shot, would you want to bury this data that would help protect huge numbers of kids?

 Well, because it establishes at some level that there is a causal link here.

-And now I can't say that the study was well done because obviously we didn't see the methodology that revealed this, and we aren't able to scrutinize the data.
+And now, I can't say that the study was well done because obviously we didn't see the methodology that revealed this.

 But the idea that anything that hints in this direction has to be disappeared suggests that there is likely something to hide here.